psullus/machine-learning/capstone/proposal.md

 ### Project Design

 There are several steps needed to complete this project:
-* Exploration: Understand the data been used in this project.
+* __Exploration__:
+    * Understand the data been used in this project.
+In this phase I’ll download the data-set, have a look at it and see what I need to do to prepare it for preprocessing.
+For example, I’ve already hit the excel limit on opening the training file as it contains more than a million rows.
+I’ll use PowerShell to split the file.
+    `$i=0; Get-Content <PATH>\training.1600000.processed.noemoticon.csv -ReadCount 250000 | %{$i++; $_ | Out-File <PATH\splitfile_$i.csv}`
+* __Preprocessing__:
-* Preparation: May need to pre-process the data so it is easier to work with.
-May also need to clean the data and/or encode the data.
+    * In the phase I will look to clean the data to make it easier to work with.
+Will need to remove some features often seen in text like tweets, e.g. URLs, usernames, etc.
+* __Split__:
-* Split: The data set comes with a training set and a test set, but the test set seems very small.
+    * The data set comes with a training set and a test set, but the test set seems very small.
 May need to split the training set further.
+* __Models__:
+    * I will start with a Naïve Bayes model as it is a good model for text-based classification and I will use it as a benchmark and see if I can create an even better model.
+The data is labelled and Support Vector Machines (SVMs) are another good model for data classification so I will use SVMs for my second model.
+* __Model Training__:
-* Model Training: Start training the model.
+    * Start training the model.
 Try different setting to improve the model.
 Make sure the model isn't under-fitting or over-fitting.
+* __Evaluation__:
-* Evaluation: Look at the results the model is producing, accuracy score, confusion matrix and use that evaluation to try to improve the model.
+    * Look at the results the model is producing, accuracy score, confusion matrix and use that evaluation to try to improve the model.

 ### References
 1. Sentiment140: [http://help.sentiment140.com/for-students/](http://help.sentiment140.com/for-students/)